 AreaThe Severnside branch covers Gloucestershire, Greater Bristol, Somerset, North Wiltshire.

-The Branch AGM is on Saturday 14 April 2018 at 2 pm in Bridgwater Railway Club, a few minutes' walk from the station.
+The Branch AGM was held at Bridgwater on 14 April 2018 at 2 pm in Bridgwater Railway Club, a few minutes' walk from the station.

 Severnside NewslettersA list of Railfuture Severnside newsletters can be found on our branch dashboard.